 3. How do I measure the cost-effectiveness of exhibiting, compared with other marketing activities?

-It is vital that you keep a record of all the visitors who express an interest in your goods, services or company.
-This could be something as simple as a visitors' book for recording follow ups or a box for business cards; training staff to ask for contact details will ensure you don’t miss any opportunities Larger exhibitions often use technology to help you collect visitor details such as barcode scanners that read the badges of visitors.
+Keep a record of all the visitors who express an interest in your goods, services or company.
+This could be as simple as a visitors' book or a box for business cards; training staff to ask for contact details will ensure you don’t miss any opportunities Larger exhibitions often use technology to help you collect visitor details such as barcode scanners that read the badges of visitors.
 The contact details of all those visitors are then sent to you following the event.

-Bear in mind that there is often a surprisingly long lead time between making first contact and an order being secured, so measuring cost-effectiveness has to take the long-term view.
+Bear in mind that there is often a surprisingly long lead time between making first contact and an order being secured, so measuring cost-effectiveness has to take a long-term view.

 4. Where and how often should I exhibit?

-Where you choose to exhibit will be governed by what industry you are in and what events are available.
-Avoid general shows and look for those where most of your target audience will attend.
-Send for last year's catalogue from the organiser and see if the well-known names from your sector are there.
-The organisers should be able to give you a detailed breakdown of exhibitors and visitors from previous years.
+Where you choose to exhibit will be governed by the industry you are in and the range of events that are available.
+Look for shows where most of your target audience are likely to attend.
+Event organisers should be able to give you a detailed breakdown of exhibitors and visitors from previous years.
 Check this to see if your rivals, customers and targets are listed.
 Are the major players in your sector there?
 Ideally, visit first before booking for next year.
-This will also give you an idea of the best spots to book (if they are available and within your budget).
+This will also give you an idea of the best spots to book.

 5. How far ahead should I start planning for a major show?

 Shows are expensive and success usually only comes from planning well in advance.
-A good show organiser will produce a detailed handbook giving cut-off dates when certain items must be booked - show catalogue entry, electrical requirements, fascia name etc.
+A good show organiser will produce a guide giving deadlines for booking items such as show catalogue entries, electrical requirements and so on.

 6. What really matters when it comes to stand location, layout and design?

 Traffic is the most important factor.
-But while you want your stand to be in a position where plenty of people see it, they also need to be able to slow down or stop and look properly.
-You can attract attention by providing good visual interest on the stand - such as well-designed graphics or moving displays, or even a digital loop presentation.
-Never assume visitors passing your stand know what you produce - spell it out with big words and pictures.
+While you want your stand to be in a position where plenty of people see it, they also need to stop and look properly.
+You can attract attention by providing good visual interest on the stand - such as well-designed graphics or digital displays.
+Never assume visitors passing your stand know what you produce - spell it out with words and pictures.

 7. How many people are needed on a stand?

-The number of people needed depends entirely on the size of your stand but even a small unit should have at least two people on hand - even if only one is on duty at a time.
-The appropriate people are those who know about the product, who look presentable and, most importantly, who can interact well with stand visitors.
+Even a small unit should have at least two people on hand - even if only one is on duty at a time.
+The appropriate people are those who know about the product and who can interact well with stand visitors.
 Staff training is vital to ensure your team are well-presented, briefed on you products and services and understand the objectives of the event.
 Make sure your stand staff are easily identifiable to visitors.